tmhsplb/heretoservedoc/docs/Database.md

 could have been factored out by the use of many-to-many relationship tables, but it was decided that a single table would be simpler.
 Notice that many of the data fields in table **Clients** are bit fields.
 As a result, a record in the table does not consume much database storage.

+The dependents of a client (example: the children of a client) are also clients and are stored in the **Clients**  table as well.
+This is why the **Clients** table is seen pointing to itself in the database diagram.
+Since there is a one-to-many relationship between a client and his/her dependents, the implmentation that suggests itself is that dependents should be stored in a table related to the **Clients** table by a foreign key.
+But as noted, dependents are also clients and therfore share all the same data fields.
+The SQL SERVER database engine has made provision for this situation.
+Instead of a foreign key in a related table, a foreign key to the **Clients** table itself is used.
+The answer to [this stackoverflow question](https://stackoverflow.com/questions/29516342/fk-to-the-same-table-code-first-entity-framework) describes how this provision is made use of in Entity Framework Code First.

 The table **TextMsgs** is related to the **Clients** table by the foreign key Id as there is a one-to-many relationship between a client and the messages that have been written concerning the client.